husarion/rosbot-docker/demo/README.md

 # For LAN examples you need to have unique ROS_DOMAIN_ID to avoid reading messages from other robots in the network
 ROS_DOMAIN_ID=228

-# For simulation example you need to use simulation time
-# Set:
-# False    for running on a physical ROSbot
-# True     for a Gazebo simulation
-USE_SIM_TIME=False

 # SBC <> STM32 serial connection.
 # Set:
 # /dev/ttyS1    for ROSbot 2